Gajendra Moksha: Previous births

 Gajendra, in his previous life, was Indradyumna, a great king who was devoted to Vishnu.
-One day, Agastya, a great rishi (sage) came to visit the king, but Indradyumna remained seated, refusing to rise up to receive the sage with due respect.
-Agastya was iratem and noticed that the mighty king, despite the greatness of his good deeds, still had traces of ahamkara, or egoism, and he revealed to the king that, in his next birth, he would be born as an elephant, and in that form he would learn the hard way that the self must be renounced and surrendered to God.
+One day, Agastya, a great rishi (sage) came to visit the king, Indradyumna Maharaj who was performing rituals to the lord and therefore was in complete ecstasy could not receive the sage properly.
+So, Sage Agastya cursed the king that in his next birth, he would be born as an elephant, and would forget his devotional activities and previous life.

 The crocodile, in its previous birth, had been a Gandharva king called Huhu.
 The sage Devala came to visit the king, and when the two of them were bathing and Devala was offering prayers to Surya (the Sun god), the king pulled the sage's leg for fun.
 The sage was furious and cursed the king to become a crocodile in his next life.
 The repentant king begged the sage's pardon.
 Devala explained that he could not reverse the curse; however, he informed Huhu that Vishnu would slay him as the crocodile and liberate him from the cycle of birth and death.